vmchura/claude-desktop-linux-flake/README.md

 This repository only provides a Nix flake, and does not provide a package for e.g. Ubuntu, Fedora, or Arch Linux.

+Other known variants:
+- https://github.com/wankdanker/claude-desktop-linux-bash - A bash-based Claude Desktop builder that works on Ubuntu and possibly other Debian derivatives

 If anyone else packages Claude Desktop for other distributions, make an issue or PR and I'll link it here.

 # How it works